By Bryce GruberUpdated May 02, 2023

 Best for: Social moms and dads seeking poolside fun and a free program, Camp Ocean, for kids 24 months and up, including those who are still in diapers.

-Coolest itinerary: Six nights round trip from Miami to the Western Caribbean (runs January 2017 to April 2018), with calls on Grand Cayman; Ocho Rios, Jamaica; and Cozumel, Mexico, as well as two sea days.
+Coolest itinerary: Six nights round trip from Miami to the Western Caribbean, with calls on Grand Cayman; Ocho Rios, Jamaica; and Cozumel, Mexico, as well as two sea days.
 Price: from $749 per person.